abbeyseto/Email-Status-Microservice/README.md

 - Run `npx sls package --package dist ` to build from typescript to javascript files and package it in to the dist folder with cloudformation configuration files
 - Run `npx sls deploy --package dist` to deploy this stack to AWS

+> NOTE:: This project by default deploys to `us-east-1` to build and deploy to othe regions, add --region [REGION_NAME] flag when building and deploying
 > **Alternatively**: You can also install the serverless package globally by runing `npm install -g serverless`

 > and then, run the `npm run build-deploy` command to both build and deploy to AWS